NinebDaniel/COVID-Portfolio-Project/README.md

 ### Acknowledgments

 I would like to thank AlexTheAnalyst for their guidance throughout the development of this project.
-I would also like to express my gratitude to Coursera's Google Data Analytics course for providing me with a comprehensive and invaluable learning experience in SQL.
+I would also like to express my gratitude to Coursera's Google Data Analyst course for providing me with a comprehensive and invaluable learning experience in SQL.